 What is a line of credit?

 A line of credit is similar to a credit card in many ways.
-You’ll receive a maximum credit limit on your line of credit and when you want to take out a loan—called a draw—you’re borrowing against your credit limit.
+You’ll receive a maximum credit limit on your line of credit, and when you want to take out a loan—called a draw—you’re borrowing against your limit.
 However, lenders offer several types of credit lines:

-- Lines of credit can be revolving or non-revolving.
-Some lines of credit are revolving accounts and work similar to credit cards, the lender might even give you a card you can use to make draws.
+Some lines of credit are revolving credit accounts and work similar to credit cards, the lender might even give you a card you can use to make draws.
 While they’re less common, you may also find non-revolving lines of credit, which means your credit limit will be the total amount you can borrow.
 You might still be able to take out multiple loans against a non-revolving credit line, but paying down the debt won’t increase your available credit and the creditor will close your account once you use up the credit line.

-- Some lines of credit have draw and repayment periods.
 A line of credit may have an initial draw period, when you can take out loans and make minimum payments.
 When that ends, a repayment period starts, and your monthly payment could increase to ensure you’ll pay off the balance by the end of the repayment period.
-Others give you a predetermined repayment amount and period for each draw—similar to taking out an installment loan against your line of credit.
+Others give you a predetermined repayment amount and period for each draw—similar to taking out an instalment loan against your line of credit.